 About Email Campaign Reports

-Your audience's stats overview also shows top geolocations.
+Your audience's stats overview also shows top geolocations by country.
 Click any country to create a segment of contacts based on that location.
 This information doesn’t update as often as contact profile location data.

 All About Audience Stats